pyiron/pyiron_module_template/docs/README.md

 Within this repository, the new module is called `pyiron_module_template` which should be renamed to `pyiron_IntendedModuleName`.
 This can be easily achieved by modifying and running `bash ./update_module_name.sh` script.

-The licence is free to choose, but as a default the BSD3 licence packed here.
+The license is free to choose, but as a default the BSD3 licence packed here.

 ## Continuous Integration